 K-State graduation year: May 2005

-Degree: BS in biology with emphasis in pre-dentistry
+Degree: Bachelor of Science in biology with emphasis in Pre-Dentistry

 Position: Associate dentist

 How many times did you change your major during college?

 Twice.
 I changed my major a couple times because I was unsure if I wanted to definitely pursue dentistry.
 I switched from Biology into Secondary Education and then back to Biology.

 In my junior year of high school I had to research a career of my choice in my English course.
 I chose to research dentistry.
 After I completed the assignment I was still interested in this field, so I visited K-State and talked with the pre-dental advisor who recommended that I consider getting a degree in biology.

 To apply to dental school you don't have to have a specific degree.
 You can major in whatever you like but you must have certain pre-requisite courses which are mainly science courses.
 Most pre-dental students major in one of the sciences for this reason since it fulfills both your reqiurements for your major and also dental school prerequisites.